influxdata/telegraf/docs/CONFIGURATION.md

 the patterns are emitted.
 In contrast to `tagpass`, which will pass an entire metric based on its tag, `taginclude` removes all non matching tags from the metric.
 Any tag can be filtered including global tags and the agent `host` tag.
-When used with processor plugin, metric is be modified before it is passed to processor.

 - **tagexclude**:
 The inverse of `taginclude`.
 Tags with a tag key matching one of the patterns will be discarded from the metric.
 Any tag can be filtered including global tags and the agent `host` tag.
-When used with processor plugin, metric is be modified before it is passed to processor.

 ### Filtering Examples